San Jose Criminal Defense Attorney

 Police officers and prosecutors are subject to strict laws and constitutional requirements for obtaining evidence in a criminal case.
 Not surprisingly, they sometimes cut corners and try to get evidence the easy way.
 That’s why we’ll challenge every piece of tainted evidence they have, and we’ll put up our own evidence to undermine their version of the case.

-How Do I Find the Best San Jose Criminal Defense Lawyer?
+How Do I Find the Best Criminal Defense Lawyer in San Jose?

 There are a couple of things you can do to make sure you choose the best San Jose criminal defense attorney.